galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 >        - *"Select an optimizer"*: `Adam - Adam optimizer `
 >        - *"Select metrics"*: `mse / MSE / mean_squared_error`
 >    - In *"Fit Parameters"*:
->        - *"epochs"*: `1000`
+>        - *"epochs"*: `150`
+>        - *"batch_size"*: `50`
 >    - Click *"Execute"*
 {: .hands_on}

-A loss function measures how different the predicted output is versus the expected output.
+A loss function measures how different the predicted output is from the expected output.
 For regression problems, we use *Mean Squared Error (MSE)* loss function, which averages the sqare of the difference between predicted and actual values for the batch.
 Epochs is the number of times the whole training data is used to train the model.
-Setting *epochs* to 1000 means each training example in our dataset is used 1000 times to train our model.
+If we update network weights/biases after all the training data is fed to the network, the training will be slow (as we have 723 training examples in our dataset).
+To speed up the training, we present only a subset of the training examples to the network, after which we update the weights/biases. batch_size decides the size of this subset (which we set to 50).
 The model builder can be downloaded as a zip file.

 ### **Deep learning training and evaluation**